Tampere-University-Urban-Physics/fundamentals-of-gis/Content/9_Exercise.md

 ### Map visualization

-15. **Compose maps about the possible NIMBY attitudes of Töölö and Vuosaari regarding windmills.**
+15. **Compose at least three maps about the possible NIMBY attitudes of Töölö and Vuosaari regarding windmills.**
 	1. You decide the number of maps and what exactly each map contains.
 		- But the map should support your analysis and its conclusion
 		- Thinking about what to include and how included features are visualized on the map is always important, but increasingly so when there’s high numbers of features on the map.